miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored missing Bertram CD quest state update and fixed a cutscene.
 Added missing lamps to several levels and blocked pipe with barrel.

-Nosferatu lair:
+Nosferatu Lair:
 +Granted occult Perception powerup as reward during Mitnick's quest.
 +Made you lose Humanity for taking money as reward of Imalia's quest.
 +Awarded an XP for getting Imalia's magazine to compensate for money.
 +Imalia's magazine quest is now also available after her Tawni quest.
 +Added new quest logs and an XP for Gary's posters and changed order.
-+Created three new Gary's poster quests and one quest from Mitnick.
++Restored unused models to the Nosferatu warrens to fix a map hole.
 +Added Masquerade redemption for sending the Nosferatu photo to Gary.
-+Restored unused models to the Nosferatu warrens to fix a map hole.
 +Made Gary give different bloodpacks as the protection talked about.
 Repaired bug that could make Imalia angry before getting her quest.
 Prevented Imalia's newspaper from appearing when you fail her quest.